kachan1208/hello-world/twilio.md

 You can learn about receiving messages using Twilio [here](https://www.twilio.com/docs/chat/channels#get-the-most-recent-messages-from-a-channel).

 `eThree.decrypt(data, publicKey)` decrypts the data using the recipient's private key (remember that the sender looked up the recipient's public key and encrypted the message so that only the recipient's corresponding private key could decrypt the message).
 It also verifies the authenticity of the decrypted data with the publicKey parameter, by confirming that the public key on the message signature is the public key of the expected sender.

+Note that when a new recepient joins a channel, he won't be able to read the message history of the channel because it wasn't encrypted with his key.

 ```javascript
 // TODO: initialize SDK and register users - see EThree.initialize and EThree.register